spinnaker/spinnaker.github.io/setup/install/halyard.md

    You can interact with Halyard from here.

-1. Run the following commands to enable command completion:
+1. Run the following command to enable command completion:

    ```bash
    source <(hal --print-bash-completion)